bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone11.md

     [+] FIX: grenades bounce off ammo/weapon pickups [+] Add setting for grenade fuse duration UI
-    [+] FIX: weird player movement when crossing a grenade
+    [+] FIX: weird player movement when crossing a grenade [ ] FIX: grenade pickups should not say "swap to [grenades]" when you are already carrying the same type of grenade

 POSTPONED FEATURES
 [X] Dialogue "emote" system